-[34] If sociability were not deeply rooted in human nature, no external laws would be able to inoculate us with it.
+If sociability were not deeply rooted in human nature, no external laws would be able to inoculate us with it.
 It is only because human individuals are akin in spirit that they can live out their lives side by side.
 The free man lives out his life in the full confidence that all other free men belong to one spiritual world with himself, and that their intentions will coincide with his.
 The free man does not demand agreement from his fellow-men, but he expects it none the less, believing that it is inherent in human nature.
+I am not referring here to the necessity for this or that external institution.
+I refer to the disposition, to the state of mind, through which a man, aware of himself as one of a group of fellow-men for whom he cares, comes nearest to living up to the ideal of human dignity.

-[35] There are many who will say that the concept of the free man which I have here developed, is a chimera nowhere to be found realized, and that we have got to deal with actual human beings, from whom we can expect morality only if they obey some moral law, i.e., if they regard their moral task as a duty and do not simply follow their inclinations and loves.
+There are many who will say that the concept of the free man which I have here developed, is a chimera nowhere to be found realised, and that we have got to deal with actual human beings, from whom we can expect morality only if they obey some moral law, i.e., if they regard their moral task as a duty and do not simply follow their inclinations and loves.
 I do not deny this.
 Only a blind man could do that.
 But, if so, away with all this hypocrisy of morality!
 Let us say simply that human nature must be compelled to act as long as it is not free.
 Whether the compulsion of man's unfree nature is effected by physical force or through moral laws, whether man is unfree because he indulges his unmeasured sexual desire, or because he is bound tight in the bonds of conventional morality, is quite immaterial.
 Only let us not assert that such a man can rightly call his actions his own, seeing that he is driven to them by an external force.
-But in the midst of all this network of compulsion, there arise free spirits who in all the welter of customs, legal codes, religious observances, etc., learn to be true to themselves.
+But in the midst of all this network of compulsion, there arise free spirits who, in all the welter of customs, legal codes, religious observances, etc., learn to be true to themselves.
 They are free in so far as they obey only themselves; unfree in so far as they submit to control.
 Which of us can say that he is really free in all his actions?
 Yet in each of us there dwells something deeper in which the free man finds expression.

-[36] Our life is made up of free and unfree actions.
+Our life is made up of free and unfree actions.
 We cannot, however, form a final and adequate concept of human nature without coming upon the free spirit as its purest expression.
 After all, we are men in the fullest sense only in so far as we are free.